arpa2/ldap2nfc/README.md

 then you may want to let them know that this is why your next phone will be Android.

-This is done with the following command:
+Creating the content for your business card is done with:

     ldap2ndef.py john.doe@example.com

+The output will be written to the file `output.ndef`, ready for your favourite NFC Reader/Writer to pass it on.

-This assumes an LDAP server for `example.com`, found DNS SRV records like
+This assumes an LDAP server for `example.com`, announced in DNS SRV records like

     _ldap._tcp  IN SRV  389 10 10  ldap.example.com.